hknd23/idcempy/README.md

 Data comes from Arceneaux and Kolodny ([2009](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1540-5907.2009.00399.x))

-We begin by importing the `imnl` library and dataset.
+We begin by importing the `imnl` module and the 2004 Presidential Vote dataset.

 ```python
 from zmiopc import imnl